dhis2/dhis2-docs/src/user/data-exchange.md

 ![](resources/images/data_exchange/data-exchange-submit.png)

-The submission summary indicates the outcome, i.e. whether the operation was a success or failure, and how many data values were imported, updated and ignored as part of the data exchange.
+The submission summary indicates the outcome, meaning whether the operation was a success or failure, and how many data values were imported, updated and ignored as part of the data exchange.

 ![](resources/images/data_exchange/data-exchange-submission-success.png)